By Ross Manson

 4. Capital Asset Investment Philosophy

-Hospitals and health systems need to take a step back and reassess their capital asset investment strategy.
+Health care organizations need to take a step back and reassess their capital asset investment strategy.
 In the past and today, the answer has been to invest in physical building space.
 But here are a couple of reasons why we should reconsider this.

 There are a number of technologies like Real Time Locations System Software (RTLS), and Radio Frequency Identification Devices (RFID) that are helping organizations become much more proficient at process improvement and resource utilization.
 The ability of these systems is leading to significant improvements in patient flows and helping to significantly open up practitioners’ schedules.
 Operating without these systems in the past led to decisions to expand space and add resources.
 These requests were accommodated through capital investments.
 Investing in these new technologies and process enhancements can create a very valuable asset in health care: capacity in our current physical settings and amongst our resources.